-- By secure document upload option.
-For newly admitted students, there will be a document upload option which will be provided by the Financial Aid Office after admissions decisions have been announced. - Through the my.harvard document upload (available for current students and for admitted students closer to enrollment).
+- For newly admitted students: There will be a document upload option which will be provided by the Financial Aid Office after admissions decisions have been announced. - For current students (and admitted students closer to enrollment): Through the my.harvard document upload center function in the "reports and documents" tab of my.harvard.